aidasalova/blog/content/about/_index.md

 Born and raised in Kazakhstan, I've lived in sunny Barcelona for over a decade.
 I love beach and mountain walks and am an amateur (alas!) piano-player.

 Visit my LinkedIn page [here](https://www.linkedin.com/in/aida-salova-6128a6104/).

+*Image credits:
+Photos by Hans-Peter Gauster, Aaron Burden and Terry Vlisidis on Unsplash*